 Keep in mind that every professional contractor will want to have a detailed conversation with you.
 They will also inspect your home before developing an estimate specific to your needs and wants.

-It’s no secret that Los Angeles is one of the pricier areas in the United States when it comes to real estate.
+It’s no secret that Los Angeles is one of the pricier real estate markets in the United States.
 However, the housing stock in the area is fairly new.
-It won’t experience behind-the-wall issues that are often found in older structures.
-Kitchen and baths are the most popular renovations.
-Exterior upgrades and garage conversions are on the uptick to create additional living space.
+As a result, L.A. homes won’t experience behind-the-wall issues that are often found in older structures.
+Kitchens and baths are the most popular renovation types.
+Exterior upgrades and garage conversions are also on the rise to create additional living space.

-On average, many Sweeten projects can range from $100 to $400+ psf.
-Typically, dry rooms (i.e., living rooms and bedrooms) are cheaper to renovate than wet rooms (i.e., kitchen and baths), and is estimated that while dry rooms are at the lower end of the range, the wet rooms are closer to $400 psf to start.
+When starting the process in a whole house, on average, many of our projects can range from $100 to $400+ psf.
+Typically, dry rooms (i.e., living rooms and bedrooms) are cheaper to renovate than wet rooms (i.e., kitchen and baths), and is estimated that while updating living rooms or bedrooms—dry rooms—are at the lower end of the range, the wet rooms are closer to $400 psf to start.

 One thing to note: While Sweeten contractors attempt to explore all avenues to stay competitive, it is an industry that is affected by trade.
 The prices you’re quoted at any given time may not be the same six months or a year from now.
 Prices on labor and materials fluctuate and this will be reflected in your overall quote.